danishkhan0101/X-Cloud-Multi-OS-Benchmark-Auditor/README.md

 | `GHOST_USER` | Name of the temporary JIT access-recovery account. |
 | `CUSTOM_XCCDF_PROFILE` | XCCDF profile ID for the custom TM baseline. |

-> `HW_CSMS_SECRET`, `AUDIT_PASS`, `AZURE_KV_NAME`, and `AZURE_KV_SECRET` are no longer used by this pipeline and should be removed from repository secrets/variables if still present.
-Windows access no longer depends on a stored password from Key Vault or a Cloud Secret Management Service lookup — both clouds now authenticate Windows over SSH, the same as Linux.

 ---

 *Engineered for continuous compliance and zero-trust automation across a cross-cloud, multi-OS fleet.*